-The Compensation Committee has scheduled its review of the Company's stock ownership and retention guidelines for its January 2024 meeting and at this annual review will evaluate the appropriateness of the foregoing stock ownership levels for 2024 based in part on the average closing price of a share of the Company's stock during the 30 consecutive trading days ending on and including the last day of the most recently completed fiscal year, as well as other considerations such as market conditions and comparable practices within the industry.
+The Compensation Committee regularly reviews the Company's stock ownership and retention guidelines.
+In the course of its annual review for 2025, the Committee will evaluate the appropriateness of the foregoing stock ownership levels based in part on the average closing price of a share of the Common Stock during the 30 consecutive trading days ending on and including the last day of the most recently completed fiscal year, as well as other considerations such as market conditions and comparable practices within the industry.